Assessing Organizational Culture & Impacts on Culture from Company Transitions

 3. Gather additional information on the project, such as the “As-is/To-be” process flows so you can identify who is impacted and how.

 4. Assess the project and detail the types of impacts, the severity of impacts, and the groups being impacted.
-(It’s helpful to enter this into a change impact assessment tool like this one.)
+(It’s helpful to enter this into a change impact assessment tool like the one in OCMS Portal.)

 5. Interview impacted department managers and other groups to determine any other impacts you may have missed and identify key information, such as the current group culture.
 This is when you’ll ask questions to assess company culture.